 It’s hard to see how these people, a mix of Israeli Jews and Arabs, would want to go back to a country torn by war and return to Bachar al-Assad’s regime.

 In the LA Times article, a resident of Herzliya, outside Tel Aviv, said as she was visiting Pelter’s winery in the Golan : “It would be like [the U.S.] giving Texas or California back to Mexico.
 I wouldn’t give California back” (the Golden State was taken after the Mexican-American war, in 1848).

 Of course, that depends on what side you’re on, Mexican or American, Israeli or Arab.
 But for sure, nowadays, the tensions appear less strong on the field than in the news.
 Because in the media, there is a bias towards radicalism or sensationalism, while in life, there’s a bias towards survivalism, or just the will to live.
 So people are doing business together, even sometimes helping each other, like apparently the Israelian army with some Syrian refugees and rebels.

-The Golan’s situation isn’t perfect and needs some clarification, but it didn’t seem that the locals wanted or needed a Trump town to be built here, like their land was a skyscraping tower or a golf course.
-Or like they were the tiny toy of power-fueled men playing a geopolitical game for their own interests and obsessions.
+The Golan’s situation isn’t perfect and needs some clarification, but it didn’t seem to need a Trump town, like it was another skyscraping tower or a golf course.
+Or like it was the tiny toy of power-hungry men playing a geopolitical game for their own interests.

 In Beruchim, where the sign was planted, the very few residents, who were not consulted by the government, did not welcome the plan of this “Ramat Trump” (Trump Heights, in Hebrew), according to The Jewish Chronicle.
 In this somewhat surreal landscape cultivating a hippie vibe at the opposite side of the planet from the US, Trump’s name really seems to come out of nowhere.